mavieth/wpx/README.md

 * Copy files from bootstrap nav walker and update functions.php (Sage) to include that file
 * Menu not assigning correctly on install
 * Create single/archive page templates for custom post type
+* Add options for new themes/plugins
+* Import stock images

 ## Development, Staging, Production